infernalexp/Mining-Master/README.md

 We've added several new Enchantments that cannot be obtained in an Enchanting Table to flesh out some of these gems more, providing a greater incentive to mine them!

 - Leeching - Swords and Axes.
 25% of any damage dealt is restored back to the attacker as health on-hit.
 III Levels.
-- Freezing - Swords and Axes.
+- Freezing - Swords, Axes, Bows and Crossbows.
 Inflicts slowness and Criticals fire enemies.
 (Mod Compatibility can be achieved with a tag!)
 III Levels.
 - Snowpiercer - Leggings.
 Grants Speed when running on Snow and Ice blocks.
 I Level.
 - Grace - Chestplates.
 Grants you the Dolphins Grace effect for a short amount of time, after which it will wear off and only activate again after having dried off on land.
 Pairs well with Depth Strider...
 V Levels.
 - Stonebreaker - Pickaxes.
 Destroys Stone, Cobblestone, Diorite, Granite, Andesite, and Netherrack, leaving no drops.
 I Level.
 - Heartfelt - All Armours.
 Increases your maximum health by one heart per level.
 Damage each armour piece proportionally increases.
 II Levels.
-- Smelting - Pickaxes.
+- Smelting - Pickaxes and Shovels.
 Smelts mined ore blocks!
 Must be paired with Silk Touch to mine Nether Gold Ore.
 I Level.
 - Runner - Boots.
 Increases your sprinting speed.
 III levels.
 - Knight Jump - Leggings.
 Gives you an additional mid-air jump per level.
 III Levels.
-- Floatation - Bows.
+- Floatation - Bows and Crossbows.
 Inflicts enemies with Levitation.
 III levels.

+By default, the gems can only be applied to vanilla items, but there is a tag built into the mod to easily add functionality for enchanting any modded items you want!

 It's a small mod, but we think it'll add a lot!
 We hope you enjoy it! :D